dank8/bowser/README.md

 # bowser
-Javascript tools for use in browser DevTools scripting.
-Prioirty to being plain-old and browser agnostic.
+Javascript tools for use inside a browser's DevTools/scripting.
+Priorty given to being plain-old javascript that can be run standalone and is Browser agnostic..